MRskyPG/rl-pendulum-balance/README.md

 - **Reward function**:
   $r = -(\theta^2 + 0.1 \dot{\theta}^2)$

-An episode terminates when the pendulum exceeds a predefined angle limit.
+The episode terminates when the pendulum exceeds a predefined angle limit.

 ---